rogerbeecham/connected-bikeability-london/validate-scores.md

 function characterised by trips coinciding with London’s parks and tourist attractions and a commuter-type function where so-called ‘last-mile’ trips connect major rail terminals and workplace centres.
-Finally, bikeshare schemes incentivise short trips, both in their physical design and pricing regimes; journeys connecting more remote OD village pairs therefore become quite impractical.
+Fourth, bikeshare schemes incentivise short trips, both in their physical design and pricing regimes; journeys connecting more remote OD village pairs therefore become quite impractical.
 For our model to make sense, it is necessary to account for at least some of this confounding